globaleaks/whistleblowing-software/documentation/security/ApplicationSecurity.rst

 For example:
 * the index.html source of the app is the only resource enabled to load scripts from the same origin;
 * every dynamic content is strictly sandboxed on a null origin;
-* every untrusted user input or third party library is executed in a sandbox limiting its interaction with other application components
+* every untrusted user input or third party library is executed in a sandbox limiting its interaction with other application components.

 Cross-Origin-Embedder-Policy
 ++++++++++++++++++++++++++++